rbleattler/mdop-docs/mdop/appv-v5/about-app-v-51.md

 **Technical Details:** The App-V 5.1 package converter will save the App-V 4.6 installation root folder and short folder names in the FilesystemMetadata.xml file in the Filesystem element.
 When the App-V 5.1 client creates the virtual process, it will map requests from the App-V 4.6 installation root to the virtual file system root.

-## How to Get MDOP Technologies

-App-V is a part of the Microsoft Desktop Optimization Pack (MDOP).
-MDOP is part of Microsoft Software Assurance.
-For more information about Microsoft Software Assurance and acquiring MDOP, see [How Do I Get MDOP](https://go.microsoft.com/fwlink/?LinkId=322049).

 ## Related topics

 [Release Notes for App-V 5.1](release-notes-for-app-v-51.md)